demonicode/eyesight/README.md

 Just build the app and install it on your android phone.

+Notes

-Note - For proper working of the app, the phone has to be connected to the internet.
+     - For proper working of the app, the phone has to be connected to the internet.

      - The text and object detection is temporarily down due to server issues.
 Will be running shortly.